Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

-vDOS is available as a free download from the author and from other freeware sites such as SourceForge. vDOSis an excellent DOS emulator that runs under any version of MS Windows and requires no maintenance after the original setup. vDos does everything expected of a Windows emulator.
-It's bug-free, stable, accomodates a mouse, uses Windows TT Fonts, and prints to a Windows printer if required.
-It lacks the gaming hardware emulations of DOSBox (no joysticks, only basic VGA...).
-Instead, it adds a live file system, file/record locking, Windows printing, a scalable screen font, etc. vDOS is licenced software free to use, possibly requiring a modest, transferable one-time licence payment to bypass a pop-up nag-note.
+vDOS is available as a free download from the author and from other freeware sites such as SourceForge. vDOSis a stable DOS emulator that runs under any version of MS Windows and requires no maintenance after the original setup. vDos is as capable as DOSBox-X in that Function Keys work as expected, and printing (like all emulators) is slightly limited in font selection abilities; otherwise, vDOS does everything expected of a Windows emulator. vDOS in sum is fast, bug-free and stable.
+It adds a live file system, file/record locking, Windows printing, a scalable screen font, etc. vDOS is licenced software free for personal use, but requires paid registration to bypass an hourly pop-up nag-note.
+Regardless of the pop-up nag-note, vDOS is still useful.

 SharkBase has been extensively distributed and tested by users around the world under its earlier name, VP-Info Professional II.
 Database users and developers participating in the 1992 Data Based Advisor poll not only voted performance and maintainability of applications the attributes they want most from their database products; they selected VP-Info Professional II tops in both “Performance of Product” and “Performance of Applications Developed”.
 All poll results were far ahead of all the best-selling products of the time.

 Perhaps the biggest factor in the success of VP-Info and its later iterations is its stability. dBase, for example, is a horrendous challenge for the average dbf developer.
-Even today, the User Forum for vDos is overflowing with dBase users srtuggling with one bug or another.
+Even today, the User Forum for vDos is overflowing with dBase users struggling with one bug or another.
 VP-Info and SharkBase, on the other hand, run effortlessly, with no bugs or unexplained crashes.

 Every effort has been made to provide an easy upgrade path for users of earlier products in the SharkBase/VP-Info Professional line.
 Most especially, all programs, commands and functions, data files, and memo files of all versions of SR-Info and VP-Info Professional are completely compatible with SharkBase.
 Compared to VP-Info Professional, SharkBase and SharkBase Network Edition have these major features: